NERSC/shifter/doc/mpi/mpich_abi.rst

 Finally, a few modifications need to be made to udiRoot.conf:

 1. add "LD_LIBRARY_PATH=/opt/udiImage/cray/lib64" to siteEnvAppend
-2. add "/var/opt/cray/alps:/var/opt/cray/alps" to siteFs
+2. add "/var/opt/cray/alps:/var/opt/cray/alps:rec" to siteFs
 3. if CLE6, add "/etc/opt/cray/wlm_detect:/etc/opt/cray/wlm_detect" to siteFs

+Note, you may need to modify your sitePreMountHook script to create /var/opt/cray and /etc/opt/cray prior the mounts.

 ------